 She is passionate about supporting the resiliency of women and girls locally and worldwide.
 Yamini has a B.A. in ethnic studies from UC Berkeley, is interested in public health, and spends her time contemplating a different world.

 Yamini serves on the National Women’s Health Network (NWHN) Board of Directors.

 Resources for Episode 026:

 - As an organization dedicated to improving health, UCSF has committed itself to dismantling structural racism and the impact of bias.
 Find out more about their anti-racism initiative here.

-- Recognizing the need for systemic change, a collective of organizers and community participants gathered for the San Francisco Black and Indigenous People of Color (BIPOC) Family Justice Summit in 2020.
-This report provides recommendations and actions for specific groups with power to spark necessary change to dismantle the current family regulation system.
+- Recognizing the need for systemic change, organizers and community participants gathered for the San Francisco Black and Indigenous People of Color (BIPOC) Family Justice Summit in 2020.
+This report provides recommendations and actions for specific groups with the power to spark necessary change to dismantle the current family regulation system.

 - In a community-academic partnership, Expecting Justice piloted the first pregnancy income supplement program in the US, the Abundant Birth Project (ABP).
 ABP will provide unconditional cash supplements to Black and Pacific Islander mothers as a strategy to reduce preterm birth and improve economic outcomes for our communities.

 - Read the report “A Drug Test is Not a Parenting Test” to get a glimpse into the range of demands, political education, and organizing that is needed to build comprehensive policy agendas to end medical racism.

 - Team Lily is a Zuckerberg San Francisco General Hospital-based multidisciplinary care team providing person-centered, trauma-informed, wrap-around services to pregnant and postpartum people.

 - Find out more about The Signs of Safety® approach, a relationship-grounded, safety-organized approach to child protection practice, created by researching what works for professionals and families in building meaningful safety for vulnerable and at-risk children.